 Yes No N/A Comment Added 9.
 V Vas pre qualification of bidders used?
 If yes: a.
 Have procedures for pre-qualification been followed?b.
 Has procedure been established for disqualified bidders?
 10. V Vas attendance at pre-bid conference mandatory?
 If yes: a.
 Was this requirement stated in advertisements for bid?
 A Ir g the value of the contract is over \$100,000: a.
 Was a Bid Bond received? b.
 Performance Bond? c.
-Payment Bond?
-Il bond sureties must: 1) have current certificate of authority to transact insurance Commissioner, OR; 2) be on the US Dept. of Treasury's list of approvernment must approve the form and solvency of the surety prior to examply, explain: proved suretie s; OR 3) local Vas addendum to plans or specifications issued vithin 72 hours of bid or proposal opening?
+Payment Bond? d bond sureties must: 1) have current certificate of authority to transact business from the Georgia surance Commissioner, OR; 2) be on the US Dept. of Treasury's list of approved sureties; OR 3) local overnment must approve the form and solvency of the surety prior to execution of contract.
+If any do not apply, explain: Vas addendum to plans or specifications issued vithin 72 hours of bid or proposal opening?
 If yes, was bid/proposal opening extended at least 72 hours?
 13. N lumber of bids received: 14.
-If only one bid received, was DCA approval granted prior to contract award ł? □ 15.
+If only one bid received, was DCA approval granted prior to contract award !? □ 15.
 C id the local government negotiate with the bidder?
 If yes, explain nature and result of negotiation: 16.
 Did construction contract include all required federal clauses?
 (Attach Contract Review Matrix) Addit ional Comments: